Yan Taru: History of the movement

 Asma’u personally trained the jajis, providing them with lesson plans to spread Islamic works among the people by traveling to all over the caliphate educate people on pious behavior and rudimentary Islamic skills in the practicalities of daily life, to "reshape the common details of their life into Islamic form".
 Due to the ongoing jihad of the time, there many new converts to Islam and the Yan Taru movement through the Jajis helped educate them on basic Islamic values like prayer and Sunnah.
 Before her death, most women in Sokoto could learn and understand the basics of Islam.

 After the death of Nana Asma'u in 1864, her sister Mariamu, also a respected scholar, continued the movement.
 The movement still exists today in the 21st century.
 They have been a major importance in determining elections in Northern Nigeria, where some women voters outnumbered the men.
 At the end of the Sokoto Caliphate and the beginning of British Colonial Northern Nigeria, the leader of the Yan Taru movement was Tamodi, a Granddaughter of Shaikh Uthman dan Fodio.
 Women still visited her in Sokoto particularly for Islamic education.

 Legacy

-Many modern organistations in Northern Nigeria with a primary focus on educating women, such as Jam’iyar Matan Arewa, Women in Nigeria (WIN) and Federation of Muslim Women Association of Nigeria (FOMWAN), cited the Yan Taru movement as an inspiration.
+Many modern organisations in Northern Nigeria with a primary focus on educating women, such as Jam’iyar Matan Arewa, Women in Nigeria (WIN) and Federation of Muslim Women Association of Nigeria (FOMWAN), cited the Yan Taru movement as an inspiration.
 These organisations have been at the forefront for advocating and campaigning for quality schools and education for women and children in Nigeria especially in the North.

 Almost two centuries after its founding, the movement has become global.
 Yan Taru has chapters in many states in the United States such as Pennsylvania, Texas, Alabama, Georgia, California and Florida with hundreds of women participating as students.
 They facilitate educational programs and social welfare for women around the world.
 There are other Jajis globally like Dylia bint Hamadi Camara who is from Mali who was named the national Jaji of the US Yan Taru group.